KunalSanghvii/Nuel/README.md

    - Analyzed factors driving high and low sales.

 2. **Data Integration**
-   - Integrated sales data with holiday information ([Holidays Dataset on Kaggle](https://www.kaggle.com/datasets)) to assess external impacts on sales.
+   - Integrated sales data with holiday information to assess external impacts on sales.

 3. **Visualization**
    - Created an interactive dashboard using **Tableau/Power BI/Streamlit** to display trends, segmentation, and actionable insights.